faizanbashir/faizanbashir.github.io/_posts/python/2023-06-13-migrating-legacy-python-applications-to-azure-kubernetes-service-aks.md

 Firstly, ensure your Python application is designed to work with a 12-factor application methodology.
 Some of the key factors include:

-* Codebase: Maintain a single codebase for your application, and use version control systems(VCS) like Git to track changes.
+* **Codebase**: Maintain a single codebase for your application, and use version control systems(VCS) like Git to track changes.
-* Dependencies: Use package managers and dependency management tools to manage your application's dependencies.
+* **Dependencies**: Use package managers and dependency management tools to manage your application's dependencies.
-* Config: Use Kubernetes ConfigMaps and Secrets to store configuration data, such as environment variables and sensitive information.
+* **Config**: Use Kubernetes ConfigMaps and Secrets to store configuration data, such as environment variables and sensitive information.
-* Backing services: Kubernetes makes connecting your application to backing services like databases, message queues, and caching systems easy through Services and Ingress resources.
+* **Backing services**: Kubernetes makes connecting your application to backing services like databases, message queues, and caching systems easy through Services and Ingress resources.

 [Check out this guide to learn more about implementing the 12-factor application methodology using Kubernetes.](/implementing-12-factor-app-principles-with-kubernetes)